GNOME/gtk/docs/reference/gtk/running.md

 : Force graphics offload for all textures, even when slower.
 This allows to debug offloading in the absence of dmabufs.

-`gl-disable`
-: Disable OpenGL support

 `gl-no-fractional`
 : Disable fractional scaling for OpenGL.

 `gl-debug`
 : Insert debugging information in OpenGL

-`gl-disable-gl`
-: Don't allow the use of OpenGL GL API.
-This forces GLES to be used

-`gl-disable-gles`
-: Don't allow the use of OpenGL GLES API.
-This forces GL to be used

 `gl-prefer-gl`
 : Prefer OpenGL over OpenGL ES.
 This was the default behavior before GTK 4.14.

-`gl-egl`
-: Use an EGL context on X11 or Windows

-`gl-glx`
-: Use GLX on X11

-`gl-wgl`
-: Use WGL on Windows

-`vulkan-disable`
-: Disable Vulkan support

 `vulkan-validate`
 : Load the Vulkan validation layer, if available